Que20/UIDrawer/README.md

 # UIDrawer
 UIDrawer is a customizable UIPresentationController that allows modals to be presented like a bottom sheet.
 The kind of UI widget you can see on the Maps app on iOS.

+It supports :
+- Dragging up and down
+- Multiple snap points (half and top by default)
+- Swipe down to close
+- Customization

 ## Screenshot

 ![Demo screenshot](https://raw.githubusercontent.com/Que20/UIDrawer/master/demo.gif)